vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 baste,' 'king'): accumulation of Wealth by, condemned, 121; drkpita could not sponk with ., 36; esat, did not incar sin by cating fesh or drinking wing, 121; assumed tho escotio mode of life domotimos, 946; called andrya by Gautama and othor smrtikāras, 36; Oandalas inoluded by Patanjali among, 188; oould in distrods follow the avocations of the vaidya, 121; could follow almost

-any oooupation, 164; could listen to the recitation of the tbo oplos and purlṇas, 165; could perform the daily five yajõus in ordinary fro, 168 ; could perform Vratas, 159; could not himself road ovon the opios and purnai, socording to some, 150; could not be a judge, 160; could not touch a brdhmaga, 162; could report Rāms and Siva mantras, 168 ; derivation of the word in Vedantasutra, 165; dos• oribed as "asarya yarpn' in Tai.
+any oooupation, 164; could listen to the recitation of the tbo oplos and purlṇas, 165; could perform the daily five yajõus in ordinary fro, 168 ; could perform Vratas, 159; could not himself road ovon the opios and purnai, socording to some, 150; could not be a judge, 160; could not touch a brdhmaga, 162; could report Rāms and Śiva mantras, 168 ; derivation of the word in Vedantasutra, 165; dos• oribed as "asarya yarpn' in Tai.
 Bt., 25; divided into aniravasita and niravasita, 121, 168; divided into bhojy&nda and abbojydons, 121-122; divided into sat and agat, 122; divisions of 121-122; duty of, to rondor sorvice to dvijas, 120; enlisted as soldier, 164; ostoomod low, 163; food of, could not be takon by a brahmana, 161; in dis tross may live in any country, 15; initiation of, as bhagavata, 156; intoxicants not forbidden to, 796; is said to be untruth itsolf in sat, Br., 35; killing a sudra wat sa upapataka, 163; liable to higher punishment than dvijatis for certain offondon, 159–160; list of disabilities of, 164-164; mantra in Case of, 188; may attain to spiri tual development and mokąwith out Veda study, 166; no Voda study in presence of, 34, 164; aot allowod to study Voda, 164; not at for sacrifice, 84, 36; not to porform Vodio saorificos, 156-167; Qumorous Buboastos of, 121-182 ; orduipod to servitudo, according to Mand, 33; period of impurity on dorth groster for, 160 ; position of, im prored in course of time, 180-181; pur&na mantras to be ropeated by brābmagas for, 198; Bariskarai of, without Vodio mentras, 158-160; Berting dvijatis 48 . duty was not A slave, 18% ; should not tako gratuity for himself in giving

 1344